1. HOME

 Using props (visual aids) well in speeches

 Props (aka visual aids) used well make it easier for a presenter to deliver their message effectively and for the audience to receive it.
-They add variety and interest.
+They add variety and interest to a speech.

-When you 'show' as well as 'tell' an audience is more likely to be engaged, to understand and, importantly, to remember.
+When you 'show' as well as 'tell' an audience is more likely to be engaged, to understand and, importantly, to remember what you share.

 What's on this page